PashavanBijlert/MuSkeMo/README.md

 You can export all the user-created datatypes via this panel.
 The individual exporters export all the data types from the user-designated collections (folders) in Blender.
 It is possible to export all the visual geometry to a subfolder.

-Under export options, it is possible to configure other text-based filetypes for export (e.g., txt, bat), and and configure custom delimiters.
+MuSkeMo exports all the data with respect to both the global reference frame (origin), and body-fixed local reference frames.
+Orientations are exported as XYZ-Euler angle decompositions, and as quaternion decompositions, of the rotation matrix that rotates the object in question to the local frame.

-As of v0.5.0, all the exports are only in the global reference frame. v0.6.0 will include both global and local frame export.
+Under export options, it is possible to configure other text-based filetypes for export (e.g., txt, bat), configure custom delimiters, and choose the number formatting in the exported files.